austinkden/fallproject/README.md

 # Recent Updates
-Cormic: redid code and app in app lab, backing up code, still have much to do ✈️
+10/27 9:11 PM - Cormic: redid code and app in app lab, backing up code, still have much to do ✈️
 # Add notes here
 We will be using AppLab because the other IDEs want our money
 Use GitHub to store our code and collaborate